 Christine Xiong

 As a teacher, Christine is committed to pedagogy as learning partnership and to the classroom as a reciprocal, joyful, and intellectually explorative space for community.
-She serves as graduate mentor for English Honours thesis writers, graduate mentor for Chappell-Lougee scholars, and is teaching a Writing Intensive Seminar in English (WISE) course titled “Queer(ing) Asian American Literature” as instructor of record in Fall 2023.
-Any and all questions about research, mentorship, graduate school, and community involvement are always welcome.
+Currently, she serves as graduate mentor for English Honours thesis writers, and has previously served as graduate mentor for the Chappell-Lougee Scholarship.
+Previously, she taught a Writing Intensive Seminar in English (WISE) seminar titled “Queer(ing) Asian American Literature” as instructor of record.

 Publications: